7 Tips To Get Monetized On YouTube

 2. Encourage subscriptions

 You can do this by simply asking your viewers to subscribe to your channel at the beginning and/or end of your videos.
-One thing I like to do is let viewers know why they should subscribe, how it benefits them.
+One thing I like to do is let viewers know why they should subscribe, and how it benefits them.

 This can help you reach that 1,000 subscriber requirement.
 Also having more subscribers can help with increasing watch time as subscribers are more likely to watch more of your videos.